laurabolwell/lit-track/README.md

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site.

 ## User Stories

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### New Site Users